-- 1. Twist a thin coin between the two halves of the remote entry transmitter near the key ring.
-DO NOT TAKE THE FRONT PART OF THE REMOTE ENTRY TRANSMITTER APART. - 2.
-Remove the old battery. - 3.
+1. Twist a thin coin between the two halves of the remote entry transmitter near the key ring.
+DO NOT TAKE THE RUBBER COVER AND CIRCUIT BOARD OFF THE FRONT HOUSING OF THE REMOTE ENTRY TRANSMITTER.

+2. Do not wipe off any grease on the battery terminals on the back surface of the circuit board.

+- 3. Remove the old battery.
+Note: Please refer to local regulations when disposing of transmitter batteries. - 4.
 Insert the new battery.
-Refer to the diagram inside the remote entry transmitter for the correct orientation of the battery. - 4.
+Refer to the diagram inside the remote entry transmitter for the correct orientation of the battery.
+Press the battery down to ensure that the battery is fully seated in the battery housing cavity. - 5.
 Snap the two halves back together.